pmelchior/usrp-sciprog/README.md

 ## Schedule of the Bootcamp

-* Day 1 Unix commands, version control, ssh
+* June 3, 2025 Unix commands, version control, ssh
-* Day 2 Python and numpy
+* June 4, 2025 Python and numpy
-* Day 3 Statistical data analysis
+* June 5, 2025 Statistical data analysis
-* Day 4 Running hydro simulations
+* June 6, 2025 Running hydro simulations

 All sessions take place in person at Lewis Library 138.
 **The agenda for each days is detailed in the respective README files**.